danielharrington06/COMP0002-C-Coursework/README.md

 # COMP0002 C Coursework

+It is recommended that this `.md` file is viewed in *Preview* mode rather than viewing the source code.
+Please read the this file in its entirety before looking at my program.

 ## Description

 This program implements a robot simulation and drawing system using C and the provided drawing library (`graphics.c`, `graphics.h` and `drawapp-4.5.jar`).

 The program displays a tile-based arena with markers and obstacles placed at random positions.
 Unless otherwise specified, the arena's width and height are both `16` tiles.